 Startup businesses are by far the most challenging to value because most of them are expected to be cash flow negative in the foreseeable future and some might not even have revenues.
 In this case, valuation techniques differ from the generally accepted principles and they take into consideration variables such as traction (does the company have customers), total addressable market which shows the potential for growth, the founder’s reputation and history, as well as whether there is a working prototype or any patents or trademarks.

 Valuing a small business presents a unique set of challenges.
 We recommend you retain a certified valuation professional to obtain a realistic estimate of the value of your small business.
-Contact us to help you with your business valuation needs.
+Contact us or schedule a consultation to help you with your business valuation needs.

 Malescu Law P.A. – Business Lawyers